Folders

 Overview

 Folders can be used to organise your documents in the Workspace or the files in the Gallery.
-While they work similarly to folders on your local machine, we'd like to point out a few specifics around Sharing Folders.
+While they work similarly to folders on your local device, we'd like to point out a few specifics around how folders work in RSpace.

 Shared Folder

-Files such as images or PDFs, which you can add to your documents, are stored in a separate section of RSpace called the Gallery.
+Files such as images or PDFs, which you can add to your Documents, are stored in a separate section of RSpace called the Gallery.
 This enables a clear separation between Documents, which are kept in the Workspace, and supporting materials, which can be added to Documents, but are stored and organised independently in the Gallery.
-Creating Folders in the Gallery can help you organise these objects.